 - A career in law, social work or counseling

 Note: Students may not count the same course as both a criminology core and criminology elective.

-Criminology Major Requirements (PDF worksheet)
+Criminology Major Requirements (worksheet for majors)

 A cumulative grade point average of 2.25 or higher is required for regular admission to the criminology major.
 The Department will accept the grade of C in required and elective courses in the Criminology major but requires that the student maintains a minimum grade point average of 2.00 in courses applied to the Criminology major.
 Courses taken for CR/NC or Audit cannot be applied to major requirements.